dneprojects/habitron/custom_components/habitron/README.md

   <img src="https://img.shields.io/github/v/release/dneprojects/habitron" alt="Current version">
 </p>

 The `habitron` implementation allows you to integrate your [Habitron](https://www.habitron.de/) devices in Home Assistant.
-It is implemented using a _polling_ model in _async_.
+It is implemented using a _push_ model in _async_.

 ## Configuration

-For the habitron integration to work, the network interface SmartHub must be reachable via your local network.
+For the habitron integration to work, the network interface SmartIP must be reachable via your local network.
 During configuration, the DNS hostname or the IP address has to given.
 A second parameter is used to control the polling update interval.

 | Configuration parameter                | Optional  | Description  |